AndiRidhoMB/feed-formulation-app/README.md

 - ✅ Input minimum CP% and TDN% requirements
 - ✅ Specify total feed weight (kg)
 - ✅ Automatically calculates the cheapest feed mix using `scipy.optimize.linprog`
-- ✅ Ensures all selected ingredients are utilized
+- ✅ Ensures all selected ingredients are used at **minimum 1%** of the total feed
+- ✅ Warns user if nutrient targets exceed possible maximums based on selected ingredients
-- ✅ Clean, readable result formatting
+- ✅ Clean, readable output in the terminal
+- ✅ Option to export results to **TXT** or **CSV**
-- 🔜 Future plans: Export results to CSV / GUI interface
+- 🔜 Future: GUI with Streamlit or Tkinter

 ---

 ## 🧱 Project Structure

 feed-formulation-app/
 │
 ├── data/